 Distinguished Scholar Award

-Periodically, the Section may honor a distinguished scholar who has made a major contribution to the advancement of human rights scholarship and to our community through their research, teaching, mentoring of others, creation of opportunities for exchange and collaboration among scholars, or other means.
-Distinguished scholars will: · Have records of scholarly excellence, as demonstrated in their publications, grants, pedagogical accomplishments, and/or outreach and engagement efforts; · Have been active participants in the section, now or in the past, and have contributed to the maintenance of our scholarly community in some meaningful way (e.g., in a leadership or mentoring role, as an active panel or workshop participant, etc.); · Be at least 10 years from the date of their PhD degrees.
+(2) Have been active participants in the section, now or in the past, and have contributed to the maintenance of our scholarly community in some meaningful way (e.g., in a leadership or mentoring role, as an active panel or workshop participant, etc.);

-Procedure: Every three years, the Section will promulgate a call for nominations.
-Nomination packages should include a letter of nomination describing how the nominee meets the award criteria, the nominee’s detailed cv, and the names and contact information of up to four people who could provide references in support of the nomination.
+Nomination procedure.
+Nomination packages should include a letter of nomination describing how the nominee meets the award criteria, a copy of the nominee’s full cv, and letters from up to four people in support of the nomination.
 Self-nominations are not accepted.
 The committee will consider all nominations but reserves the right not to make an award if no nominees fulfill the criteria.
 The committee acknowledges that the division of academic labor remains deeply gendered, racialized, and hierarchical, including with respect to institutional type and type of academic appointment or affiliation.
-We especially invite nominations of scholars and scholar-activists who have made significant contributions to our field and profession in ways that work to challenge and eradicate these forms of domination.
+We therefore especially invite nominations of scholars and scholar-activists who have made significant contributions to our field and profession in ways that work to challenge and eradicate these forms of domination.

 Best Dissertation Award